1d8/macros/README.md

 # Social Engineering Using "Hidden" Macros In Excel

-NOTE: This method is detectable if the analysis or victim has any technical knowledge of macros.
-Simply running a tool such as oledump or olevba against the document will return the macros, though they won't immediately reveal any of the real activity.
+NOTE: Simply running a tool such as oledump or olevba against the document will return the macros.

-All that will be shown is that the macros are extracting code from a specific column & executing it using Shell(), which is admittedly still suspicious:
+All that will be shown is that the macro is extracting code from a specific column & executing it using Shell(), which is admittedly still suspicious:

 ![](/imgs/img1.png)